RetroReversing/retroReversing/pages/ps2/PlayStation2DevelopmentHardware.md

 ---
 This post covers the hardware used to develop Playstation 2 games by major studios back in the day, for the software side see the post on the Official PS2 SDK.

+{% include link-to-other-post.html post="/ps2-official-sdk/" description="For the software side of the PS2 Development Kit check out this post." %}

 # Official Development Kit
 The official development kit created by Sony was by far the most widley used by game studios for development, however Sony sold a few different devices tailored for different purposes such as programming or QA.